Shanty Bass Logo

 Jon

-About: Jon bears responsibility for setting up the band, mainly as a way of securing cheap evening entertainment at his wedding.
-In his playing days was also known as an enforcer with Trev in the second row.
+Jon bears responsibility for setting up the band, mainly as a way of securing cheap evening entertainment at his wedding.
+In his playing days, he was also known as an enforcer with Trev in the second row.
 Jon switched to singing when he realised several of his bones have the consistency of chocolate.
 Listen out for him leading ‘Marching Inland’ and ‘Thirty Years’ Old’.

 Likes: Pretending he’s Cornish